MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/add-collection-rule.md

   |Connection| Specifies the name of the connection to the Configuration Manager server.|
   |Collection ID| Provides the Collection ID value for the collection targeted for this activity (in case the collection name was specified for the input property).|

-## Configuring the Add Collection Rule Activity
+## Configure the Add Collection Rule Activity

 To configure the Add Collection Rule activity: